 - Idealist is a searchable database of non-profit job and internship opportunities.

-- Jobs Abroad lists jobs outside the United States; select "women's studies" from the search menu.
+- Jobs Abroad lists jobs outside the United States; add "women's studies" to the Field Filter.

 - National Women's Studies Association posts job opportunities, primarily on college campuses; most require graduate degrees.